 Celebrating 35 Years of Recording History

 Died Pretty’s classic Doughboy Hollow album, The Ghostwriters (Rob Hirst) to name just a few.
-Most recently in the new West Gosford facility Iconic Alternative Band The Church spent 17 days crafting over 20 new songs.
+Within weeks of opening the new West Gosford facility Iconic Alternative Band The Church spent 17 days crafting over 20 new songs.
+Since then current major label artists such as The Little Quirks, Taj Farrant and Winterbourne have all been in for multiple sessions as well as a host of independent artists.

 The story begins in 1982 when 3 siblings: Luke ‘Damien’, Adam ‘Gerard’ and Jeneyne Everingham designed and built the original rehearsal rooms.
 They built up the early client base and began a basic demo studio before selling the business.